AlchlcDvl/TownOfUsReworked/README.md

 ## Allied

-**Applied To**: Neutral (Killing)
+**Applied To**: Outcast (Killing)

 **Win Condition**: Win with whichever faction they are aligned with

 **Symbol**: ζ

-An Allied Neutral Killer now sides with either the Crew, Intruders or the Syndicate.
+An Allied Outcast Killer now sides with either the Crew, Intruders or the Syndicate.
 In the case of the latter two, all faction members are shown who is their Ally, and can no longer kill them.
 A Crew-Allied will have tasks that they must complete.

 **Game Options**